fitabigail/Lamborghini-Deals/README.md

 </br>

 ### Agile
 The plan for this project was carried out using the Agile Methodology in Github.
 User Stories were created using the issues on the git hub.
 Each user story explicitly explains the purpose of the issues.
 Each user story is segmented into acceptance criteria and tasks.
-It was prioritised using GitHub labels with different colors.
-The labels are should have, could have and must have.
-Once the issues are created they are moved to the User Stories kanban board.
-The Kanban board has three main columns, To Do, In Progress and Done.
+It was prioritized using GitHub labels with different colors.
+The labels are should have, could have, and must have.
+Once the issues are created they are moved to the User Stories Kanban board.
+The Kanban board has three main columns, To Do, In Progress, and Done.
 Once you start working with the user story, you move it to the To Do column and when finished move it to the Done column.
 Following this pattern of work gives you a full-on idea about the progress of the project.</br></br>

 ### Epic
 </br></br>
-The epics were created using the milistones on github.
+The epics were created using the Milistones on Git Hub.
 Each epic was created and related issues were added to it.
 There are four epics -

-- EPIC : CRUD Functionalities
+- EPIC: CRUD Functionalities

     - USER STORY: Inquiry Add [[#13](https://github.com/fitabigail/Lamborghini-Deals/issues/13)]
-    - USER STORY: View Inquiried [[#8](https://github.com/fitabigail/Lamborghini-Deals/issues/8)]
+    - USER STORY: View Inquiries [[#8](https://github.com/fitabigail/Lamborghini-Deals/issues/8)]
     - USER STORY: Update my Inquiry[[#10](https://github.com/fitabigail/Lamborghini-Deals/issues/10)]
     - USER STORY: Delete my Inquiry [[#12](https://github.com/fitabigail/Lamborghini-Deals/issues/12)]

-- EPIC : Register & Login and Logout
+- EPIC: Register & Login and Logout

     - USER STORY: Sign up [[#15](https://github.com/fitabigail/Lamborghini-Deals/issues/15)]
     - USER STORY: Register Account [[#4](https://github.com/fitabigail/Lamborghini-Deals/issues/4)]